SyedM-dev/crib/README.md

 # TODO

-- [ ] Add a virtual text support (text that is rendered in the editor but not in the actual text)
-    - Add a whitespace highlighter (nerd font). for spaces and tabs at start/end of line. as a test.
 - [ ] Add support for LSP & autocomplete / snippets.
     - First research
         - `textDocument/documentHighlight` - for highlighting stuff (probably tree-sitter is enough)